optuna/optuna/docs/source/faq.rst

 How can I test my objective functions?
 --------------------------------------

-When we test objective functions, we want to use fixed parameter values instead of parameter values suggested by samplers.
+When you test objective functions, you may want to use fixed parameter values instead of parameter values suggested by samplers.
 For such purpose, you can use :class:`~optuna.trial.FixedTrial`, which suggests fixed parameter values based on a given dictionary of parameters.
-For instance, we can input arbitrary values of :math:`x` and :math:`y` to the objective function :math:`x + y` as follows:
+For instance, you can input arbitrary values of :math:`x` and :math:`y` to the objective function :math:`x + y` as follows:

 .. code-block:: python